umit/adventures-reactive-web-dev/client-elm/README.md

 by Fred Daoud - foxdonut, [@foxdonut00](https://twitter.com/foxdonut00)

 Questions as Github issues, and corrections or suggestions for improvement as Github pull requests, are welcome.

 ## What is this article about?

+I wrote this article out of wondering how to organize code that follows the Elm architecture.
+I wanted to divide the code for parts of a page (call them components, sections, blocks, etc., I'll call them features from here on out) into their own directories.
+I wanted each feature to be independent of the others, but find a way for them to communicate information with each other.
+Finally, I wanted to see if I could group some of these features together to assemble larger features, while still keeping the same pattern of inter-feature communication.

+I also did not want to reinvent the wheel, so I am not replacing `StartApp`.
+In fact, each feature is built with `StartApp` and is itself an `App`.
+They are assembled together to form the final `App` that is used in the top-level `Main`.

-First, some disclaimers: I only recently started learning Elm, and do not claim to be an expert.
+Some disclaimers: I only recently started learning Elm, and do not claim to be an expert.
 Furthermore, I do not claim to have invented any of the ideas presented in this article.
 The purpose is simply to put together what I feel are the best parts of what I have learned from [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/),